 - How Much is a Personal Injury Claim Worth?

 - How Long Do I Have to File a Claim?

 - Steps To Take After Sustaining an Injury

 - How Much Will a Personal Injury Lawyer Cost Me?

 Why Choose GOLDLAW for a Personal Injury Claim?

-If you sustain an injury caused by the negligent actions of another individual or entity, you deserve skilled legal assistance to help you recover the compensation you need.
+If you sustain an injury caused by the negligent actions of another individual or entity in West Palm Beach, you deserve skilled legal assistance to help you recover the compensation you need.

 - At GOLDLAW, We have extensive experience handling complex injury claims in Florida, and we have no problem taking a case all the way to trial if necessary.

-- We never leave clients in the dark while their case is ongoing.
+- Our law firm will never leave clients in the dark while their case is ongoing.
 You will always have access to your attorney along with other members of our team.

 - If you cannot make it to us, we will send a member of our team to you.
-We want to make sure that we meet you where you are so your focus can be on healing.
+We want to make sure that we meet you where you are so you or your loved one focus can be on healing.